djordje200179/Banek/README.md

 #### While loops
 While loops are used to execute a block of code repeatedly until a condition is met.

-Brackets are not needed around the condition.
+Like if statements, brackets are not needed around the condition and the body does not need to be a block if it consists of only one statement.

 ```banek
 let i = 0;